-It is best practice to start with the Train only option, evaluate the results of the analysis, adjust the variables included and the advanced parameters as necessary, and once a good model is found, rerun the tool to predict to either features or raster.
+It is best practice to start with the Train only option; evaluate the results of the analysis; adjust the variables included and the advanced parameters as necessary; and once a good model is found, rerun the tool to predict to either features or raster.
 When moving on to prediction, it is best practice to change the Training Data Excluded for Validation (%) parameter to 0% so that you can include all available training data in the final model used to predict.
 You can make predictions in the following ways:

 Predicting in the same study area

-When predicting to features in the same study area, each prediction feature must have all of the associated explanatory variables (fields), as well as overlapping extents with the Explanatory Training Distance Features and Explanatory Training Rasters.
+When predicting to features in the same study area, each prediction feature must include all of the associated explanatory variables (fields), as well as overlapping extents with the Explanatory Training Distance Features and Explanatory Training Rasters.

 When predicting to a raster in the same study area using the provided Explanatory Training Rasters, the prediction will be the overlapping extent of all explanatory rasters.